adiman1/liveheartrate/Layer 3 - Python AWS Interface/python_aws_interface.md

 Before using boto3, ensure your environment is authenticated.

-Simplest method is via an AWS credentials file (~/.aws/credentials), can also use .env files and other methods available
+Simplest method is via an AWS credentials file (~/.aws/credentials), can also use .env files and other methods available.

+AWS credentials is basically a folder with access creds in the user directory.

 ---